 • That’s not the only good news for Black Hawk College graduates.
 BHC graduates enjoy a significantly smaller amount of student loan debt.
 According to the study and the Federal Reserve Bank of New York, the average student loan debt of a BHC graduate in 2012 was only $2,885.The average student loan debt in 2012 for Americans under age 30 was about $21,000.

-Dr. Bettie Truitt, president who has been with Black Hawk College for 25 years, was not surprised by the findings in this study.
+Dr. Bettie Truitt, president who has been with Black Hawk College for more than 25 years, was not surprised by the findings in this study.